ste-h/R6-Weather-Forecast/README.md

 You'll also need a weatherbit API key to fetch weather data, sign up for a free account at [Weatherbit](https://www.weatherbit.io/).

-Copy `.env.example` to `.env` if it doesn't exist, then add your API key like:
+Copy `.env.example` to `.env` if it doesn't exist, then add your API key:
 `WEATHERBIT_API_KEY=`

 Run the development server: